twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 **Christianity:** The divinely inspired human response to God's historical revelation through Jesus Christ.
 **THINK OF THE NIAGARA FALLS TIGHT-ROPE EXAMPLE**
 ___
-# What are the 3 components of Faith?
+# What are the 3 components (not stages) of Faith?
 The word faith denotes...
 1. Your actual faith/religion (I am Budish, etc.)
 2. A trust in God that he is always with you
 3. An *actual* relationship with God. **without an authentic relationship with God, the other two concepts are meaningless.**
 	1. Without out, it says that God is a magician with magical powers who we believe but have no faith in.

+___
+# What are the 3 stages (not components) of Faith?
+The word faith denotes...
+1. Cultural -> childhood
+2. Transitional -> adolescence (most critical/painful)
+	1. Good to ask questions about faith
+3. Convictional -> Adulthood

 ___
 # List the 5 ways God exists according to St. Thomas Aquinas